Waterbeach: Waterbeach

+Culture

+Public art

+In 1980, a village sign was made, as a memorial to the local doctor John Pritchard, who had been the village's GP for more than 20 years.
+The sign was designed by the artist Nan Youngman, who also lived in Waterbeach, and it was made by the blacksmith Richard Gowing's workshop in Soham, East Cambridgeshire.

 Transport

 Waterbeach railway station, on the Fen Line between Cambridge and King's Lynn, had its platforms extended in 2020.
-A proposal to move the station closer to the development at the Barracks was approved by the local planning committee in 2018.
+A proposal to move the station closer to the development at the Barracks was approved by the local planning committee in 2018, but this has not yet been completed..

 The village lies close to the London–King's Lynn A10 road.
 It has bus services linking it to Cambridge, Landbeach, Ely, Littleport and Stretham.